 Abraham Maslow is well known for the creation of the hierarchy of needs.
 The way he came up with this idea was by studying and observing monkeys.
 During observation, he noticed that they displayed a very unusual pattern of behavior that addressed priorities based on individual needs.
-If, for example, the monkeys had a choice between food and play, they would in more cases choose the food.
-The same was true when it came to the monkeys' choice between water and food.
-The water would always be chosen as the priority over food.
+If, for example, the monkeys had a choice between

 As the observations continued, a pattern emerged.
-Maslow could see, on a physiological level, that if the monkeys didn't have food, but had water, the group was less aggressive than those that had the water taken away from them.1 The same held true with safety needs.
+Maslow could see, on a physiological level, that if the monkeys didn't have food, but had water, the group was less aggressive than those that had the water taken away from them.
+The same held true with safety needs.
 If all of the physiological needs were met, then the monkeys' behavior became more profound when it came to establishing social roles and dominance.